morazanm/fsm/README.md

 (sm-visualize a*) ;; See "Building a DFA" for the implementation of a*
 ```

-3) sm-visualize &lt;pre-built-machine '(state invariant-function)&gt; To visualize a pre-built fsm machine with associated state invariants.
-Note that *'(state invariant-function)* is a abitrary list of tuples.
+3) sm-visualize &lt;pre-built-machine (state invariant-function)*&gt; To visualize a pre-built fsm machine with associated state invariants.
+Note that *(state invariant-function)* is a abitrary number of tuples.
 ```racket
 ;; Invariant functions
 (define INV1 (lambda (v) true))